slightlynybbled/resume/source/skills.rst

 ---------------------------

-I generally prefer a layered architecture in order to reduce the mind share required in order to complete portions of an application.
+I generally prefer a layered architecture in order to reduce the mind share required to complete portions of an application.
 This development method often leads to code which emphasizes function over cyclic efficiency.

 I have successfully deployed each of the below architectures into production: